 This is a typical label on a torch box:

 The value that's printed in the square next to that wildly optimistic beam distance is "lumens", which is also pretty meaningless.
-Lumens have very little to do with how far a beam shines (which is a function of "candela") but lumens have a lot to do with how "fat" a beam is, how hot the torch becomes, and how long it will run on a charge of the battery.
+Lumens have very little to do with how far a beam shines (which is a function of "candela") but lumens have a lot to do with how "fat" a beam is, how hot the torch becomes at full power, and how long it will run on a charge of the battery.

 It's important to know that our perception of lumens is "logarithmic", which means we struggle to see any change in brightness unless the lumens are doubled or halved – so we can barely see the difference between 1,000 and 2,000 lumens!
 However, a 2,000 lumen torch uses more energy and generates more heat than a 1,000 lumen model, and this affects how big it is, how long it runs at maximum power, and how much it costs.

-Most modern torches have a "turbo" setting that delivers lots of lumens (which look good on the box!) but generates more heat than the torch can handle, so it reduces its output after a short while to avoid damaging the electronics – or your hand!
-The more lumens, the sooner the torch will step down (it can be in less than a minute!) and the more obvious the reduction in brightness will be.
+Most modern torches have a "turbo" setting that delivers lots of lumens (which looks good on the box!) but generates more heat than the torch can handle, so it reduces its output after a couple of minutes to avoid damaging the electronics – or your hand!
+The more lumens, the sooner the torch will step down (it can be in less than a minute!) and the more obvious that reduction in brightness will be.

-Don't get me wrong, there's nothing wrong with turbo beams and stepping down – most of us use torches in short bursts anyway – but there are times when we want light for hours at a time, for example watching animals at a waterhole, searching a farm for intruders or getting through a round of load-shedding – but I think it's very unfair to discover only after you've splurged on a ten-grand macho torch that it turns into a wimp in a minute.
+Don't get me wrong, there's nothing wrong with turbo beams and stepping down – most of us use torches in short bursts anyway – but there are times when we want light for hours at a time, for example watching animals at a waterhole, searching a suburb for intruders or getting through a round of load-shedding – but I think it's very unfair to discover only after you've splurged on a ten-grand macho torch that it turns into a wimp in less than a minute!

 The good news is that if you turn your torch down just enough to see a difference you will be halving the lumens (and the heat produced) and doubling the runtime – all with a barely noticeable change in brightness!
-In some situations it may be necessary to reduce power to a quarter (two barely visible steps down from turbo) to reach a sustainable output – air movement around the torch plays a key role.
+In some situations it may be necessary to reduce power to a quarter (two barely visible steps down from max) to reach a sustainable output – air movement around the torch plays a key role in this.
 The big thing is to make sure your torch never gets too hot to hold comfortably.

 Sweet spots

-These days there's almost no limit to how bright a torch can be (just add more LEDs) or how far it can shine (just increase the size of the reflector) but both will cost you in terms of both price and functionality, so it's all about finding the sweet spot where you get the light you need, for as long as you need it, from a torch you can afford.
+These days there's almost no limit to how bright a torch can be (just add more LEDs) or how far it can shine (just increase the size of the reflector) but both will cost you in terms of both price and practicality, so it's all about finding the sweet spot where you get the light you need, for as long as you need it, from a torch you can afford and carry easily.

-The longest sustainable beam (i.e. that doesn't have to step down noticeably) that I know of comes from our new T217 Hunter Mk 4 which delivers a beam of 1,400 ANSI metres (490,000 candela) which is a real-world throw of four rugby fields, end to end!
+The longest sustainable beam (i.e. that doesn't have to step down noticeably) that I know of comes from our new T217 Hunter Mk 4 which delivers a beam of 1,400 ANSI metres (490,000 candela) which is a real-world throw of nearly five rugby fields, end to end.
+Yep, half a kilometre!

 The Hunter delivers "only" 1,400 lumens but this means it runs relatively cool, and if it needs to step down it won't be visible – a torch that delivers more lumens will step down sooner and more obviously.

-Yes, these torches WILL step down from max after a couple of minutes, but they use sophisticated software and temperature sensors to manage heat and energy so the process is hard to see and you always get the best possible performance.
+Yes, torches like this WILL step down from max after a couple of minutes, but they use sophisticated software and temperature sensors to manage heat and energy so the process is hard to see and you always get the best possible performance.

 Of course this kind of technology and performance doesn't come cheap – for one thing the Q8 Pro Quad holds four high-drain lithium ion batteries to give it the juice it needs – but not everyone needs that kind of grunt.
-Even though I have one, it wouldn't be the torch I'd take on a neighbourhood watch patrol – I'd choose my biggest seller, the C8L Panga, which is less than half the price.
+Even though I own a Quad, it wouldn't be the torch I'd take on a neighbourhood watch patrol – I'd choose my biggest seller, the C8L Panga, which is less than half the price.

 The Panga is a compact "tactical" torch with a two-rugby-field beam (about the same as the Quad, believe it or not) which is perfect for security use and serves very well for that annual pilgrimage to the game reserves.
 It's hugely popular with security companies and householders – check out their customer reviews!
 I don't yet have a beam-shot for the C8L but it's the upgraded version of the C8G which is pictured below: